 No optic is 100% completely parallax free

-Generally the parallax shift is more noticeable when aiming at a target close up, and there is no better way to explain this than to show you below:
+Generally the parallax shift is more noticeable when aiming at a target close up at about 5 - 7 yards.

 The construction of the EXPS3 is rock solid.

-You can view as many images online as possible, but once you hold one in your hands close up, you will very quickly realize this thing is something you want to keep even if you've planned to return it.
+You can view as many images online as possible, but once you hold one in your hands close up, you will very quickly realize this thing is something you want to keep on your favorite rifle.